MRandazzo1997/PSoC-I2C-Class/README.md

 Program the PSoC as I2C slave and interact with it using the Bridge Control Panel

 ## Project 2a
-Program the PSoC as I2C master and connect to it the Adafruit LIS3DH 3-axis Accelerometer
+- Program the PSoC as I2C master and connect to it the Adafruit LIS3DH 3-axis Accelerometer
+- Write the interface function to read the registers of the device

 ## Project 2b
-(...)
+- Write the interface function to write the registers of the device

 ## Project 3
-(...)
+- Using your I2C interface functions, setup and read the built-in temperature sensor, convert the raw byte data and send it over UART to the PC
+- (Optional) Plot the data using the Bridge Control Panel